wp-plugins/responsive-photo-gallery/readme.txt

 == Changelog ==

 For more information, see Weblizar(http://wwww.weblizar.com/).

+= Version 2.2 10-Feb-2015 =
+* Resolved Image Disappear error on lightbox
+* Lightbox is now display on multiple shortcode gallery
+* All Settings are now apply on single shortcode

 = Version 2.1 04-Feb-2015 =
 * New: Show Mutiple Galleries on individual Page/Post